 Meredith McIlmoyle, Executive Director, has an extensive background in event management and was the publisher of Event Solutions magazine, a trade publication for event professionals.
 Most recently she has been employed by United General Hospital as the Communications Coordinator in charge of events, marketing and fundraising.
 She has worked as a Festival volunteer for five years.

-Rita James – Rita has moved into the role of Creative Manager.
+Rita James – Rita is the Festival’s amazing Creative Manager.
 She works on creative development, and oversees the Arts at the Port fine art show and Working Studios – as well as managing Festival marketing.

 Don Morton – Don is our resident Webmaster and computer expert.
 He maintains our award winning web site and helps us evolve technologically to meet the changing demands of our business.
 We increasingly look to Don to streamline how we communicate and increase our efficiency through the use of technology.